wildart/LMCLUS.jl/docs/source/lmclus.rst

-:math:`\mu \in \mathbb{R}^N` is a linear manifold translation vector, :math:`B` is a matrix whose columns are orthonormal vectors that span :math:`\mathbb{R}^K`, :math:`\bar{B}` is a matrix whose columns span subspace orthogonal to spanned by columns of :math:`B`, :math:`\phi` is a 0-mean random vector whose entries are i.i.d. from a support of linear manifold, :math:`\epsilon` is a zero mean random vector with small variance independent of :math:`\phi`.
+:math:`\mu \in \mathbb{R}^N` is a linear manifold translation vector, :math:`B` is a matrix whose columns are orthonormal vectors that span :math:`\mathbb{R}^K`, :math:`\bar{B}` is a matrix whose columns span subspace orthogonal to spanned by columns of :math:`B`, :math:`\phi` is a zero-mean random vector whose entries are i.i.d. from a support of linear manifold, :math:`\epsilon` is a zero-mean random vector with small variance independent of :math:`\phi`.

 Clustering
 ----------